-Once on the pro circuit, it wasn’t long before Ray was discovered by ESPN producer Erich Lytle.
-Impressed by his knowledge and technique, Lytle tapped Ray to host a series of instructional softball videos called “Ray DeMarini’s Reflex Hitting System,”—still the most successful home video in ESPN’s history.
+Once on the pro circuit, it wasn’t long before Ray was discovered by ESPN producer and director Erich Lyttle.
+Impressed by his knowledge and technique, Lyttle tapped Ray to host a series of instructional softball videos called “Ray DeMarini’s Reflex Hitting System,”—still the most successful home video in ESPN’s history.

 “The top bat manufacturers weren’t innovating.
 I realized there was a great opportunity to create a technical bat for the sophisticated ball player.”

 Leveraging his name recognition and earnings from the videos, Ray turned his attention to creating an earth-shattering high-performance bat.
 He had the gumption but he needed an engineer—or as Ray put it—“a boot-strapping rocket scientist who could build an empire with pocket change.”

 Ray’s friend Mike Eggiman, a Freightliner engineer, was adept at making something out of nothing.
 He seemed like the perfect person to help Ray build his empire on a shoestring budget.
 Soon DeMarini Sports would begin operating out of a dirt-floored barn.
 “There was no heat,” Ray recalled, “but every once in a while we’d feel the hot breath of a cow standing behind us.”